tonellotto/cloud-computing/notes/hadoop3-installation.md

 The following steps must be performed **on the machine defined as name node only**, in our case `hadoop-namenode`.

-1. Update the `core-site.xml` file located a `/opt/hadoop/etc/hadoop/` to define the name node URI on this machine.
+1. Update the `core-site.xml` file located at `/opt/hadoop/etc/hadoop/` to define the name node URI on this machine.
     The file must look like:

     ```xml
     <configuration>
       <property>